kmrudenstam/liri-node-app/README.md

 LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.

-LIRI takes the following commands followed by a user input.
+LIRI takes the following commands followed by a user input:

 concert-this "band name" - BandsInTown